 You should definitely try to get two layers of coating on your deck with the Deck-A-New paint.
 For best results, we highly recommend using a brush or roller and evenly distribute the paint.
 Keep in mind that once fully dried, it will be very difficult to remove, as it should be.

-All in all, we think the Deck –A-New is very easy to apply and offers very good protection for your deck.
+All in all, we think the Deck–A–New is very easy to apply and offers very good protection for your deck.
 It has great durability and is very resistant to cracking and peeling.
 So in terms of performance, you can’t really go wrong with this deck paint.
 It will last a long time and it won’t fall apart on you.
 The only concern we have is there are not a huge variety of different colors.
 If you just so happen to like one of the five colors, then perfect.
 If not, then you need to consider the fact that aesthetics could be just as important as deck protection.

-Best Deck Paint Buying Guide
+Best Deck Paint For Old Wood – Buying Guide

 Everybody loves the feeling of solid wood decks under their feet.
 Unfortunately, real wood decks are susceptible to the weather and the elements and must be maintained.
 By using the best deck paint, you can protect your deck from damage as well as give it a nice color change or shine.
 You really only have three choices when it comes to deck maintenance: leave your wood unfinished, spread paint over it, or use the best deck stain or best deck sealer.

-Leaving your wood unfinished is certainly is the easiest option, but it is definitely not the best choice because the weather will beat it down over time.
+Leaving your wood unfinished is certainly the easiest option, but it is definitely not the best choice because the weather will beat it down over time.
 Before you know it, moisture will be absorbed into your wood and it will start cracking, rotting, and warping.
 Wood repairs can get very costly.

 UV rays discolor unprotected wood and break down the lignin and glue that hold together the wood fibers.
 This leads to a negative feedback loop where more moisture will get into your wood as well as fungi and bacteria.
 You can see how your wood deck can deteriorate very rapidly if left unprotected.
 You can also seal or stain your deck.
 We have recommended plenty of options for that here.

-Finally, you can paint your deck with the best porch paint.
+Yes, you can paint your deck with the best porch paint.
 Painting your wood deck allows you to choose the color you want.
 You can even change your wood color completely.
 Generally speaking, the best deck paint has a thicker finish so it fills up gaps and cracks even better than deck sealers or deck stains.
 If you have some serious damage to your wood deck, you should be considering using thick paint.

 Paint also protects your wood just like stains or sealer.
 It is resistant to mold and mildew and protects your wood decks from sun and water damage.
 Also, depending on the paint, it can be very easy to remove if cured properly.